AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Lock File Fix.md

 If the lock file has a file size greater than 0kb, continue to the next section.

 **Resolution**
 This section details the steps necessary to resolve the error and test to make sure everything is working properly.
-It is recommended that you backup the server instance before proceeding to protect against corruption.
+We recommend that you backup the server instance before proceeding to protect against corruption.

 Follow these steps to reset the lock file: